 Have you ever been to Montérégie?
-A superb region of Quebec, perfect for lovers of history and delicious local products!
-I sometimes tend to forget that there are also some small mountains like Mont Rigaud, or Mont Saint-Grégoire, which I climbed for the first time a few days ago.
+It’s a superb region of Quebec, perfect for lovers of history and of delicious local products!
+I sometimes tend to forget that even though this region is really flat, there are also some small mountains like Mont Rigaud, or Mont Saint-Grégoire, which I climbed for the first time a few days ago.

 Mont Saint-Grégoire is part of the Monteregian Hills, massive, isolated hills made up of metamorphic rocks and spread out across Montérégie.
 Mont Saint-Grégoire is one of the smallest of these hills, but because it is located in the middle of agricultural fields, its topography is even more pronounced.
 From Highway 10, I could clearly see it from far away, so I was even more anxious to reach its summit.

 As Mont Saint-Grégoire includes exceptional forest ecosystems, it is protected and managed by the Haut-Richelieu Ecological Environment Interpretation Centre (CIME).
 CIME maintains a trail network of approximately 4 kilometres and after paying the access fee ($ 5.50) I set off on the Panorama Trail, towards the summit.

 As I mentioned above, Mont Saint-Grégoire is not very high (251 metres above sea level), but the Panorama Trail still offers a good challenging climb.
 In fact, I was surprised to find it was quite steep.
 Made up of stairs and rocks, the trail is only a kilometre, but I had to stop a few times to catch my breath.